ericcarraway/soundslice-data-api/README.md

 #### `getSliceBySlug(slug)`

-Retrieves metadata for the slice with slug SLUG.
+Retrieves metadata for the slice with slug `slug`.

 ```javascript
 apiClient.getSliceBySlug('123456')